UtherII/utherii.github.io/README.md

  - A tree seem natural too represent the crate/module hierarchy and the related items.
  - Allow to navigate quickly in the tree without charging a new the page every level.
  - The items that do not belong to the crate (Keyword, Primitives, ...) are clearly displayed outside of the crate at the top level.
- - Move all the features with a whole documentation scope in the sidebar.
 ### Details:
  - A first, the elements in the path to the currently displayed item are unfold, but you should be able to unfold the nodes manually.
  - Stick elements at the top during scrolling